glowkeeper/P3D/README.md

 Welcome to Programming for 3D (P3D), a module run at the [University of Sussex](https://www.sussex.ac.uk/).

+This module supports the university's [Staff and student charter and guiding principles](/docs/staffStudentCharter.pdf).

 ## Table of Contents

 - [Dependencies](#dependencies)